fahimxyz/Ionic-Resources-for-Developer/README.md

 #### Components
 * [Building an Accordion Component in Ionic 3 - Part 1](https://www.youtube.com/watch?v=47DP2db-4k8) - In this video you can learn & build accordion component for Ionic 3 part 1
 * [Building an Accordion Component in Ionic 3 - Part 2](https://www.youtube.com/watch?v=shAYWBZQDAk) -  Accordion component for Ionic 3 part 2

+* [Setting up Custom Components in Ionic](https://www.youtube.com/watch?v=z3fuSMNQmY4) - In this video, you can learn how to set up custom components in an Ionic application.

 #### Authentication